November 10, 2018

 For a bigger hardscape impact, synthetic boulders are used.
 They can be used alone or in small groups for a more natural and decorative focal point, or they can be used to create terraces or retaining walls.

 Synthetic boulders are made of cast concrete.
 It looks just like stone but doesn’t wear, sets easier, and creates a more uniform look when incorporated into hardscape.
 They are more lightweight than natural rock which makes them a good choice for hardscape where weight needs to be considered.
-For example, they can be used for a terrace or in a pool deck design without the worry of the weight crushing and collapsing the hardscape over time.
+For example, they can be used for a terrace without the worry of the weight crushing and collapsing the hardscape over time.
 They are also much more cost effective than natural rock and are more environmentally friendly as they do not need to be mined.